Table of Contents

 Believe it or not, genetics can play a massive part in tooth decay.
 For example, you may inherit your family’s deep crevices or other dental issues like fragile enamel that is easily corrodible.

-Unfortunately, there is not much you can do about genetics, but you can get a dental sealant or corrective surgery.
+Unfortunately, you cannot do much about genetics, but you can get a dental sealant or corrective surgery.

 6. Sugar

 The mouth’s bacteria thrive on sugar.
 It is like adding petrol to the flame.
-The bacteria feed off the sugar and form the film of acid around your teeth.
+The bacteria feed off the sugar, forming an acid film around your teeth.

 Unlike other dental issues that develop over time, this can happen seconds after consumption, occurring more than once in the same meal.
 That is the reasoning behind brushing after every meal.

 It is essential to know that it’s not just candy and chocolate you need to avoid.
-There is a lot of food and drinks that contain hidden sugars.
-Things like cereal, fruit juice, condiments, and flavored yogurt contain high amounts of sugar.
+There are a lot of food and drinks that contain hidden sugars.
+Cereal, fruit juice, condiments, and flavored yogurt contain high amounts of sugar.

 7. Acidic Foods

 Acidic foods are one of the main culprits of tooth decay.
-Unfortunately, not many people know the majority of the foods that have a high acidic content, which include:
+Unfortunately, not many people know the majority of the foods that have a high acidic content, which includes:

 Acidic foods are dangerous because they do not have to go through the bacteria process like sugar; they cling directly to the teeth, speeding up decay.